scaleoutsean/awesome-solidfire/README.md

 - DR
   - Native Synchronous and Asynchronous Replication - see NetApp TR-4741 or newer
   - Site failover
-    - SolidFire SRA for VMware vSphere (SRM)
+    - SolidFire SRA for VMware SRM

 ## Demo VM, Tools and Utilities

 ### SolidFire/Element Demo VM

 - Element Demo VM: partners and customers may [download](https://mysupport.netapp.com/tools/info/ECMLP2848232I.html?pcfContentID=ECMLP2848232&productID=62139&pcfContentID=ECMLP2848232) (NetApp partner or support login required) and use it at no cost.
 Data and configuration persist after a reboot.
-It works with Kubernetes, VMware and more
+It works with Kubernetes (Trident), VMware ESXi and other iSCSI clients supported by SolidFire
-- NetApp OneCollect: this awesome and gratis multi-purpose utility that runs on Windows, Linux and in [Docker](https://hub.docker.com/r/netapp/onecollect/) is generally used for log data gathering but it can be used for configuration change tracking when set to run on schedule (watch [this video](https://www.youtube.com/watch?v=ksSs9wUi4sM) to get an idea - just don't run it in Element Management Node because that is not supported)
+- NetApp OneCollect: this awesome and gratis multi-purpose utility that runs on Windows, Linux and in [Docker](https://hub.docker.com/r/netapp/onecollect/) containers is generally used for log data gathering but it can be used for configuration change tracking when set to run on schedule (watch [this video](https://www.youtube.com/watch?v=ksSs9wUi4sM) to get an idea - just don't run it in Element Management Node because that is not supported)

 ### Recorded Demos